ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 ## Exclusions

-To prevent scope creep, the following features and processes are excluded from the initial iteration of RealFi DAO:
+To prevent scope creep, the following features and processes are excluded from the initial iteration of the RealFi DAO:

 *